This post and its photos may contain affiliate links, view our disclosure policy.

 2. Living In the Present Moment

-Being a mindfulness nut, it’s true that Scavenger Hunts are one of the best ways to bring kids into the present moment (and get them off their screens)!
+Being a mindfulness nut, it’s true that Scavenger Hunts is a great way to bring kids into the present moment (and get them off their screens)!

 And we all know that living in the moment is the foundation for a happy life.